MCSA Exam 70-290 Random Questions

 What should you do ?

-You have a server named Server1 that runs Windows Server 2003 Service Pack 2 (SP2).
+You have a print server that runs Windows Server 2003 Service Pack 2 (SP2).
+You need to create a report of all the printers that are on the server and the drivers that they use.

 You are the administrator of a Windows Server 2003 computer named Server4.
 You install Terminal Services on Server4.
 You add users from the technical support department to the Power Users group and to the Remote Desktop Users group on Server4.
 You notice that Server4 is periodically unavailable.
 You open Event Viewer on Server4 and discover that the server was restarted accidentally by users in the technical support department.